Leave a Comment

 2014 saw the beginning of a lucrative movie universe at Warner Bros., as The LEGO Movie defied expectations to become a financial and creative hit.
 But, with the film's ending promising a clash between the Duplo and LEGO worlds, a LEGO Movie sequel was inevitable.
 Flash forward to today, as the world is anticipating The LEGO Movie Sequel (now officially titled The LEGO Movie 2: The Second Part), which sees us returning to the world that started it all.
 But the road to returning Emmet, Wyldstyle, Batman, Benny, and the countless others involved in the first film's success hasn't been an easy one.
-Which means, in honor of being less than a year away from everything awesome coming to our eyes and ears once more, it's time to go into what we know so far about The LEGO Movie 2: The Second Part!
+Which means, in honor of being less than a week away from everything awesome coming to our eyes and ears once more, it's time to go into what we know so far about The LEGO Movie 2: The Second Part!
 Here, we'll pour out the knowledge of all things LEGO, and make some educated guesses that'll eventually be corrected as time goes on.
 But for now, this is what to expect.

 What Have We Seen From The LEGO Movie 2?

 You're in luck!
 Early June 2018 finally brought us the first full trailer from The LEGO Movie 2: The Second Part.
 It gives us a good look at the post-apocalyptic world that's been brought on by the destructive Duplo, and how oddly Emmet has been handling the changes to everyone's daily life.
 As can be expected, much of the crew from the original film has to go on an adventure, leading to a lot of crazy laughs.

 What Is The LEGO Movie 2's Release Date?